-The large amounts of structured, unstructured, or multimedia data produced in various domains, especially the World Wide Web, require intelligent strategies for analysis, semantic modelling, processing, retrieval, extraction, and integration of information.
-Intelligent information systems require engineering approaches, concepts, methods, and tools for information and services provided in a machine-interpretable way.
-This includes areas like relational databases, web information systems, non-standard storage, (Web) search strategies, data and web mining, social/semantic web intelligence, pattern recognition, artificial intelligence, recommendation systems, personalized and context-aware systems, and cooperative situation awareness.
-Additionally, eAccessibility and assistive technologies have become key aspects of intelligent information systems.
-Comprehensive competences in these fields enable graduates to work in both research and development, in industry as well as in high-profile research facilities around the world.
+The large amounts of structured, unstructured, or multimedia data generated in almost all domains require intelligent strategies for their analysis and processing.
+The specialization in Intelligent Information Systems provides students with concepts, methods, and tools for the analysis, semantic modeling, processing, retrieval, extraction, and integration of information.
+Students acquire profound skills in (web) information systems, non-standard storage, (web) search strategies, data and web mining, social/semantic web intelligence, pattern recognition, artificial intelligence, recommendation systems, personalized and contextaware systems, cooperative situation awareness, and assistive technologies.
+Comprehensive skills in these fields enable graduates to work both in research and development.